RDeRenzi/mujpy/docs/Tutorial.rst

 Starting from scratch
 ---------------------
-Navigate to the working directory of your choice copy or link there the mugpy notebook mujpy_test_damg_lab.ipynb file
+Navigate to the working directory of your choice. copy or link there the mugpy notebook mujpy_test_damg_lab.ipynb file

 Make a data dir, a tlog dir and a log dir.